Danielle Serdachny: College

+Serdachny played five seasons for the Colgate Raiders from 2019–20 to 2023–24, appearing in 162 career games and recording 71 goals and 142 assists for 213 points.
+She finished her career as Colgate's all-time leader in career points and single-season assists.
+Serdachny earned All-ECAC honors in each of her five seasons at Colgate, becoming a three-time All-ECAC First Team selection, two-time ECAC Hockey Player of the Year, and the league's All-Rookie Team member in her first season.

 Serdachny began her collegiate hockey career for Colgate during the 2019–20 season.
 She made her debut for the Raiders on September 21, 2019, in a game against Holy Cross Crusaders where she recorded two goals.
 She became the first Raider in the past decade to score multiple goals in her first collegiate game.
 She was named the ECAC Rookie of the Week for the week ending February 10, 2020.
 She finished the season with 10 goals, 22 assists, one power play goal, one short-handed goal, two game-winning goals, and 69 shots on goal in 38 games.
 She tied a program record for assists in a season by a freshman.
 Following an outstanding season she was named to the ECAC All-Rookie team and Colgate women's hockey Rookie of the Year.

 During the 2020–21 season, she recorded nine goals, three game-winning goals, three power-play goals, 12 assists and a team-leading 21 points in 23 games.
 She led the team with six multi-point performances, and led all ECAC players in scoring with 13 points.
 She was named the ECAC Hockey Player of the Week for the week ending January 11, 2021, after she recorded three goals and one assist during the weekend.
 She was named the ECAC Hockey Player of the Week for the week ending March 1, 2021, her second Player of the Week honor.
 Following an outstanding season she was named first-team All-ECAC, ECAC Player of the Year, and ECAC Best Forward.
 She became the first Player of the Year recipient in Colgate program history.
 She was also named a First-Team All-USCHO and CCM/AHCA First-Team All-American.
 She became the first All-American for Colgate in the Division I history, and the first player to earn All-American honors since Heather Murphy won consecutive AWHCA Division III All-America First-Team honors in 2000 and 2001.